DataBiosphere/terra-docker/terra-jupyter-hail/README.md

 # terra-jupyter-hail image

+This image DOES NOT work properly yet.
+Use `us.gcr.io/broad-dsp-gcr-public/leonardo-jupyter:prod` instead if you'd like to use hail on Terra.
-This repo contains the terra-jupyter-r image that is compatible with notebook service in [Terra]("https://app.terra.bio/") called Leonardo.
-For example, use `us.gcr.io/broad-dsp-gcr-public/terra-jupyter-r:{version}` in terra.
+This repo contains the terra-jupyter-hail image that is compatible with notebook service in [Terra]("https://app.terra.bio/") called Leonardo.
+For example, use `us.gcr.io/broad-dsp-gcr-public/terra-jupyter-hail:{version}` in terra.

 ## Image contents